SumoLogic/sumologic-kubernetes-collection/deploy/docs/V1_Migration_doc.md

 ### Changes

 - Falco installation disabled by Default

+- Bumped the helm Falco chart version which included a fix to disable the bitcoin miner rule by default

 - Changes in Configuration Parameters
 	- The `values.yaml` file has had several configs moved and renamed to improve usability.
 Namely, we introduced a new fluentd section into which we moved all of the Fluentd specific configs, while configs for our dependency charts (`prometheus-operator`, `fluent-bit`, `metrics-server`, `falco`) have not changed.